First Sino-Japanese War: Kapsin Coup

 However, the new government lasted no longer than a few days.
 This was possibly inevitable, as the reformers were supported by no more than 140 Japanese troops who faced at least 1,500 Chinese garrisoned in Seoul, under the command of General Yuan Shikai.
 With the reform measures being a threat to her clan's power, Queen Min secretly requested military intervention from the Chinese.
 Consequently, within three days, even before the reform measures were made public, the coup was suppressed by Chinese troops who attacked and defeated the Japanese forces and restored power to the pro-Chinese Sadaedang faction.
 During the ensuing melee Hong Yeong-sik was killed, the Japanese legation building was burned down and forty Japanese were killed.
-The surviving Korean coup leaders including Kim Ok-gyun escaped to the port of Chemulpo under escort of the Japanese minister Takezoe.
+The surviving Korean coup leaders including Kim Okkyun escaped to the port of Chemulpo under escort of the Japanese minister Takezoe.
 From there they boarded a Japanese ship for exile in Japan.

 In January 1885, with a show of force the Japanese dispatched two battalions and seven warships to Korea, which resulted in the Japan–Korea Treaty of 1885, signed on 9 January 1885.
 The treaty restored diplomatic relations between Japan and Korea.
 The Koreans also agreed to pay the Japanese ¥100,000 for damages to their legation and to provide a site for the building of a new legation.
-Prime Minister Ito Hirobumi, in order to overcome Japan's disadvantageous position in Korea followed by the abortive coup, visited China to discuss the matter with his Chinese counterpart, Li Hongzhang.
-The two parties succeeded in concluding the Convention of Tianjin on May 31, 1885.
+Prime Minister Itō Hirobumi, to overcome Japan's disadvantageous position in Korea followed by the abortive coup, visited China to discuss the matter with his Chinese counterpart, Li Hongzhang.
+The two parties succeeded in concluding the Convention of Tianjin on 31 May 1885.
 They also pledged to withdraw their troops from Korea within four months, with prior notification to the other if troops were to be sent to Korea in the future.
 After both countries withdrew their forces they left behind a precarious balance of power on the Korean Peninsula between the two nations.
 Meanwhile, Yuan Shikai remained in Seoul, appointed as the Chinese Resident, and continued to interfere with Korean domestic politics.
 The failure of the coup also marked a dramatic decline in Japanese influence over Korea.

 Nagasaki incident

 The Nagasaki incident was a riot that took place in the Japanese port city of Nagasaki in 1886.
 Four warships from the Qing Empire's navy, the Beiyang Fleet, stopped at Nagasaki, apparently to carry out repairs.
 Some Chinese sailors caused trouble in the city and started the riot.
 Several Japanese policemen confronting the rioters were killed.
-The Qing government did not apologize after the incident, which resulted in a wave of anti-Chinese sentiment in Japan.
+The Qing government did not apologise after the incident, which resulted in a wave of anti-Chinese sentiment in Japan.